 Frequently Asked Questions

 Am I anonymous when paying with Crypto-currency?

 No, many factors lead towards anonymity and some would say that total anonymity is impossible.

-It’s worth remembering that even when paying with crypto-currency, your IP address is sent to the VPN provider each time you connect.
+It’s worth remembering that even when paying with crypto-currency, your IP address is sent to the Bitcoin VPN provider each time you connect.

 Is using Crypto-currency illegal?

 No, in most countries, cryptocurrency is not illegal and paying for services such as VPNs is a common usage.

 Should I pay for a VPN with crypto?

 This is entirely a decision for you to make.